OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 1. External traffic hits an external load balancer.
 2. The traffic is directed to an ingress controller.
-3. The ingress controller directs traffic to Service resources based on the rules defined in Ingress resources, and modifies the traffic based on timeout, security, redirection, and other rules.
+3. The ingress controller directs traffic to Service resources based on the rules defined in Ingress resources and modifies the traffic based on timeout, security, redirection, and other rules.
 4. Once external traffic has been routed internally, the ingress controller no longer plays a role.

 What stands out initially when working with service mesh technologies like Istio is that internal requests, such as the request made by the `proxy` application to its downstream services via the `webserver` Service, are no longer direct.
 As we can see with the minimal example above, a previously direct internal request to http://webserver can be rerouted to http://webserverv1 using a VirtualService resource.